Week 11 NFL score predictions: A guide to best games, more

 What to watch for in fantasy: Jackson excelled at Louisville when the pocket was clean of pass-rush pressure, so (if he starts in place of Flacco), he has the potential to post 18-20 points while making Michael Crabtree, John Brown and Willie Snead IV all double-digit-point candidates.
 Read more.

 In case you missed it: Is this Flacco's last stand as the Ravens' starter? ...
 Hue happy to 'come on home' to Bengals ...
 Ravens face breaking point as franchise ...
-'Cracks in the foundation': What led to Bengals' defensive shakeup
+'Cracks in the foundation': What led to Bengals' defensive shake-up

 Texans (6-3) at Redskins (6-3): 1 p.m.
 ET, CBS